-This Vietnamese chicken salad recipe is authentic through and through thanks to its notes of sour, sweet, salty, and heat.
-The simple-to-assemble salad of cabbage, chicken, cilantro, and dressing keeps well for several days in the fridge.
+This Vietnamese chicken salad is a simple-to-assemble salad of cabbage, chicken, cilantro, and dressing that keeps well for several days in the fridge.
+It’s authentic through and through thanks to its notes of sour, sweet, salty, and heat.

-This Vietnamese chicken salad recipe is quick, easy, healthy, and pretty darn delicious.
-It’s authentic through and through and made with simply cabbage, carrots, chiles, peanuts, and cooked chicken (leftovers work spectacularly) tossed in a tangy dressing.
-And, happily, It makes enough to fill several Mason jars to take to work and make your coworkers jealous or just the right amount to fill a serving dish for a weeknight dinner.
-Your choice.–Angie Zoobkoff
+This Vietnamese chicken salad recipe is authentic through and through and made with simply cabbage, carrots, chiles, peanuts, and leftover chicken tossed in an intriguingly tangy, sour, sweet, salt dressing.
+It makes enough to fill several Mason jars (or any portable container) to take to work and incite some lunch envy among your coworkers or it can be just the right amount to feed the family a weeknight dinner.
+Originally published January 7, 2017.–Angie Zoobkoff

 How To Make This Vietnamese Chicken Salad Even Easier

 If you lack the time to slice, dice, and chop vegetables, simply grab a couple bags of premixed coleslaw mix at the grocery store.
 You know the one—with the blend of green and red cabbage along with a little carrot.
 It’ll work perfectly in this recipe.

 - For the pickled cabbage

 - 1 cup cold water

 - 3 tablespoons palm sugar or packed light brown sugar